timlentse/Add_Salt-Pepper_Noise/README.md

 Add Salt&Pepper Noise
 =====================

 This is a program that add salt&pepper noise to an image and remove them using media filter.
-(I write this code in ubuntu)
+(I write this code in ubuntu 14.04)

 step1: